Dogs Dog Breeds Non-Sporting Dog Breeds

 Energy Level: Medium

-Coat and Color: Short, close, shiny coat in the brindle pattern or solid white, fawn, red or black with or without white markings
+Coat and Color: Short, close, shiny; brindle pattern or solid white, fawn, red or black with or without white markings

 Dogue de Bordeaux